varun-heman/open-court-data-india/README.md

-# Indian Courts Scrapers
+# Open Court Data India

-This repository contains scrapers for various Indian courts to extract cause lists, judgments, and other court documents.
+A collection of scrapers and tools for accessing Indian court data.

 ## Implementation Status